kjellm/munin-mysql/README.md

 Troubleshooting
 ---------------

-- If you get warnings saying "Output from SHOW ENGINE INNDOB STATUS was truncated" that means that a very large deadlock are causing the output to be truncated.
+- If you get warnings saying "Output from SHOW ENGINE INNODB STATUS was truncated" that means that a very large deadlock are causing the output to be truncated.
 The consequence is that data for many of the InnoDB related data sources will be missing.
 For solutions to this